 Ensure that long hair is tied back and/or covered for safety.

-Enhanced COVID-safe cleaning protocols require APW Staff to deep clean and thoroughly sanitise the APW Print Studio Access Program space and other public areas of APW at the start and finish of each day.
-Therefore, please note that these operating hours need to be strictly enforced, to ensure completion of the necessary additional COVID-safe cleaning protocols.
+Cleaning protocols require APW Staff to clean and thoroughly sanitise the APW Print Studio Access Program space and other public areas of APW at the start and finish of each day.
+Therefore, please note that these operating hours need to be strictly enforced, to ensure completion of the necessary cleaning protocols.

 Bookings are for full days (10am-4pm) and can be made up to 4 weeks in advance.
 For artists travelling from regional areas and/or interstate, bookings can be made further in advance after consultation with APW staff.